 How UW shuttles are cleaned and disinfected

 The University operates five regular shuttle services, including the Health Sciences Express to local hospitals.
 The Seattle Cancer Care Alliance (SCCA) shuttle regularly provides transport for immune-compromised passengers, and so has always had a higher cleaning protocol than the others.
-Effective immediately, we are extending this higher-level protocol to all shuttle services.
+Beginning in March, we extended this higher-level protocol to all shuttle services.
 This includes using disinfectant wipes on high-touch surface areas (hand rails and hand holds, arm rests, etc.) at the start, middle and end of each driver’s shift and disinfecting passenger seats once a day.

 Transportation Services is also increasing the frequency of disinfection procedures in parking garages and lots.
 Public touchpoints such as stair handrails, elevator buttons and door handles will be be cleaned daily and all pay station equipment will be wiped down weekly.